We’re cooked. AI agents are going to take our jobs.

 So I held off on creating an article like this.
 I don’t like trend-hopping.

-But, now I think there are a few tools that are actually promising.
+But, now I think there are a few AI-powered tools that are actually promising.
 So I went through and tested a bunch over the past two months.
 And I’m excited to show you all the cool tools I’ve found.

 So in this article, I’m going to show you what you need to be aware of when evaluating AI agent builders and then go over some of my favorite ones.